PrologNexus/prolog_uriparser/README.md

-# Prolog uriparser
+# Prolog binding for uriparser

-Prolog bindings for the [uriparser](https://uriparser.github.io/) library.
+Prolog binding for the [uriparser](https://uriparser.github.io/) library.

 ## Dependencies